halvong/Django-Restful/README.md

     2. properties: allows constraints and name rendering
           a. property of other serializer class thru model id of foreign key
           b. property of other serializer class thru other model's related name
-          c. property of other serializer class thru other model
+          c. property of other serializer class thru other model of foreign key
-          d. property of other serializer class thru other fields
           e. property thru SlugRelatedField(queryset=<Model name>.objects.all())
-          f.
-ForeignKey's related_name is for query, from parent to child
     3. hyperlinked: makes url
     4. SlugRelatedField: render name of a field